charliegale16/Basic-React-Project-1/README.md

 # Workout Generator

 Workout Generator is a web application built with ReactJS that generates random workouts based on user input.
-It utilizes the ExerciseDB API to fetch exercise data and create customized workout routines.
+It utilizes the ExerciseDB API to fetch exercise data and create randomized workout routines.

 ## Link